ozh/ozh-admin-drop-down-menu/readme.txt

 Current version is for WordPress 2.5+ only.
 For WordPress 2.3.3 and older, see the plugin's page and download the old version (1.3.1)

+== Screenshots ==

+1. Drop down menu with no icons
+2. Drop down menu with icons

 == Installation ==

 Installation is, as usual :